hogaku/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_17-how-to-manage-your-azure-iot-hub.md

 In this lab, you will complete the following activities:

-* Verify that the lab prerequisites are met (that you have the required Azure resources).
+* Configure Lab Prerequisites (required Azure resources)
 * Download and run an app that simulates an IoT device sending messages to the hub.
 * Run the app to generate telemetry.
 * Enable diagnostic logs.